Solved | File is too Large to Copy to External Hard Drive (4 Ways)

 Method 3.
 Re-connect the external hard drive or USB

-If you find the file too large for destination file system when the drive is already NTFS formatted, it’s probably because it's still identified as FAT/FAT32.
+If you find the file too large for the destination file system when the drive is already NTFS formatted, it’s probably because it's still identified as FAT/FAT32.
 Then you can try reconnecting the drive without physically unplugging it

-2. Find the external hard drive or USB drive in the list, right-click it and choose Disable.
+2. Find the external hard drive or USB drive in the list, right-click it, and choose Disable.

 3. Wait for a while and then Enable it.

-Alternatively, you can open Disk Management, right-click the drive and choose Eject.
+Alternatively, you can open Disk Management, right-click the drive, and choose Eject.
 And to re-connect it, you need to change its status to Online

 Download it to have a try if you use Windows 11/10/8/7/XP/Vista.
-For server users, try AOMEI Backupper Server.
+For server users, try the AOMEI Backupper Server.

 Download Freeware Win 10/8.1/8/7/XP